OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/23 October 2004.md

 ## Esoteric Work & Personal Development

 - Group is facing an issue with "**stalling frequency waves**."
-- Members are trapped in a "**frequency fence**" and stored for later food.
 - Overcoming the stalling requires will and knowledge.
 - Sharing knowledge may help others find the will to act.
 - Differentiation made between the core group ("seeing and doing") and others still affected.